Eat and live in harmony and balance

 When diet is correct, medicine is of no need.

 As a sister philosophy of yoga, Ayurveda is the science of life and longevity (Ayu: Life, Veda: Knowledge).
 Its very simple yet wholesome approach looks at the microcosm of the human body as part of and one with the macrocosm of the universe.
 As long as we are not living in harmony with nature and our own constitution, we cannot consider ourselves truly healthy.
 Ayurveda teaches us a simple yet effective approach to our diet, and is considered one of the most important means to prevent and heal illness on a mental and physical level.
-This weekend retreat will give you a good theoretical and practical foundation to understand the art of Ayurvedic cooking and allow you to choose foods that are in harmony with your own personal needs.

 Look forward to rich discussions, interweaved with hands on cooking exercises and an abundance of modern and ancient knowledge surrounding the benefits of Ayurveda.
 Cooking well should be easy and fun, so Devi will focus on a simple yet nourishing diet that's compatible with your busy day-to-day schedule.